chaldea-center/chaldea-docs/docs/guide/import_https/transfer_data.md

 - JP: `com.aniplex.fategrandorder`
 - NA: `com.aniplex.fategrandorder.en`

+On Android 12+, `/Android/data/` folder is not readable by default file manager or other apps.
+You need to install ES or RE or other file manager, and grant permission to this folder.
+And in Auth file login, you need 54cc file, so you have to copy the file to another folder so that app can read it.

 ### Extract iOS Data

 With the ability of **iMazing** software, you can backup entire phone then extract FGO data.
 You can find more tutorials on web about iMazing.